amitp-ai/Self_Driving_Car_Engineer/README.md

 ## Term 2: Sensor Fusion, Localization, and Control (Started Feb 2017)
 **Sensor Fusion**
-* Projects 1 and 2: Combine lidar and radar data to track objects in the environment using Kalman filters (both Extended and Unscented Kalman Filters (EKF and UKF)
+* Projects 1 and 2: Combine lidar and radar data to track objects in the environment using Kalman filters (both Extended and Unscented Kalman Filters (EKF and UKF))

 **Localization**
 * Project 3: Locate a car relative to the world map.
-Use a particle filter to localize the vehicle.
+Used a particle filter to localize the vehicle.

 **Control**
 * Project 4: Use PID control to steer the car as well as adjust brake/acceleration inorder to follow a reference trajectory.